Edward O'Brien (mural artist): Middle years

-O'Brien's final murals
+Final murals

 Edward O'Brien's first commission in New Mexico was for Loretto Academy School for Girls in Santa Fe.
 "Our Lady of Light" was unveiled September 8, 1963.
 The work has since been twice moved and currently resides at Los Hermanos Penitentes in La Madera.
 Armitage wrote an article in the Santa Fe New Mexican celebrating the work.
 The next year, Armitage and Phillips published a book on O'Brien's life and work: Painter into Artist: The Progress of Edward O'Brien.

 O'Brien began his next work at St. Catherine's Indian School in Santa Fe in January 1965.
 It depicts ten important events in the history of the indigenous peoples of the Americas.
 He called it "Our Lady of Guadalupe's Love for the Indian Race."
 It was completed after its formal dedication on June 18, 1966.
 Though the school closed in 1998, the building where the mural is located is protected as an artistic treasure by the New Mexico government and a citizen's group.

 Edward O'Brien was next commissioned to paint a mural depicting stories of appearances of the Holy Mother at the Benedictine Our Lady of Guadalupe Abbey in Pecos, New Mexico.

 O'Brien's next three years were spent at St. Benedict's Abbey in Benet, Wisconsin.
 There, he diverged from the image of Our Lady of Guadalupe to make a mural in their Monastery Retreat Dining Room entitled "Christ in Man."
 While he worked, O'Brien lived among the Abbey's Brothers.
 It was finished in 1969.

 Edward O'Brien's next commission took him to the Catholic Parish of St. Pius V in Chicago, Illinois.
 Painted on a curved wall, this was to honor the people of Latin America and was entitled "The Mother of the Americas."
 This work was completed in 1972.